hal-platform/hal/README.md

 #### Repository push permissions

 `QL\Hal\PushPermissionService` controls whether a specific user has push permissions for repositories.
-At this time, these permissions cannot be changed from Hal itself.
-To whitelist for development, change the method `canUserPushToEnvRepo` to always return true.
+GitHub collaborators and hal admins can push any repository in non-prod environments.
+For production, an AD group must be setup with the correct permissions.

 #### Sync command variables